PicsArt/cppbind/docs/03_get_started/01_functions.rst

    :start-after: [example]
    :end-before: [example]

-IEGEN uses **nullable_arg** variable to identify which arguments are nullable.
+CppBind uses **nullable_arg** variable to identify which arguments are nullable.
 This is a list of argument names.
-And for nullable return value IEGEN uses **nullable_return** boolean variable.
+And for nullable return value CppBind uses **nullable_return** boolean variable.
 In the above example we have an overloaded method ``max``.
 The first one has one nullable and one non null argument and it returns nullable value.
 The second one has two nullable arguments and returns a nullable value.
 In this example you can find also a constructor taking nullable argument and nullable getters/setters.